Skip to Main Content

 Revise your draft.

-Edit and proofread the final draft.
+Edit and proofread your final draft.

-A WRITER AT WORK: William Akana’s Thesis and Response to Objections
+William Akana’s Thesis and Response to Objections

 REFLECTION